Robinyo/serendipity/docs/architecture/bff/README.md

 ### Introduction

-The Backend for Frontend (BFF) design pattern is an architectural approach that a browser-based application can utilise to handle all of its authentication and authorisation responsibilities and API interactions, for example:
+The Backend for Frontend (BFF) design pattern is an architectural approach that a browser-based application can use to handle all of its authentication and authorisation responsibilities and API interactions, for example:

 - The BFF interacts with an OAuth 2.0 Authorization Server as a confidential OAuth 2.0 Client.
 - The BFF manages OAuth 2.0 access and refresh tokens in the context of a cookie-based session, avoiding the direct exposure of any tokens to the browser-based application.